Jbleezy/BO2-Reimagined/README.md

 * Get full ammo when initially picked up after upgrading (normally missing one clip)
 * Max ammo no longer fills clip ammo
 * Upgraded: kill on any round
-* Upgraded: can start charging while firing
+* Upgraded: no longer charges up while not idle
-* Upgraded: fire button no longer has to be re-pressed to start charging after doing certain weapon anims
+* Upgraded: fire button no longer has to be re-pressed to start charging if fire button was pressed before charging was ready
-* Upgraded: discharges correctly when attempting to fire while already firing or sprinting
 * Upgraded: weapon is switched when attempting to fire while having no ammo
 * Upgraded: charged shots damage Panzersoldat
 * Upgraded: decreased alt weapon fire time from 3 seconds to 0.5 seconds